WasmEdge/WasmEdge/docs/book/en/src/write_wasm/rust/networking.md

 wasmedge target/wasm32-wasi/release/http_client.wasm
 ```

+> Noticed that you should [install the WasmEdge-HttpsReq plug-in](networking-https.md#prerequisites).

 ## An HTTP server example

 The [source code](https://github.com/second-state/wasmedge_wasi_socket/tree/main/examples/http_server) for the HTTP server application is available as follows.